 - Allulose can over brown quickly, so be sure to boil the sweetener slowly on med-low heat.

 - Once the syrup cooks down enough to coat the back of a cold spoon, it’s ready.
-Simply whisk in your vanilla and maple syrup and butter and carefully pour it into a serving dish.
+Simply whisk in your maple and vanilla extracts and butter and carefully pour it into a serving dish.

 Serving & storage Suggestions